seqeralabs/docs/multiqc_docs/core/development/modules.md

 - `name`: Name of the section, used for the title
 - `anchor`: The URL anchor - must be unique, used when clicking the name in the side-nav
 - `description`: A very short descriptive text to go above the plot (markdown).
 - `comment`: A comment to add under the description.
-Big and blue text, mostly for users to customise the report (markdown).
+Big and blue text, mostly for users to customize the report (markdown).
 - `helptext`: Longer help text explaining what users should look for (markdown).
 - `plot`: Results from one of the MultiQC plotting functions
 - `content`: Any custom HTML